Persistent Back Pain Video Series

-This course is designed for individuals experiencing chronic back pain lasting more than 3 months who are seeking clear, practical insights to their most pressing concerns.
-It explores the three biggest questions surrounding back pain: why it persists, how long recovery might take, and what is required to promote healing.
-If you're looking for evidence-informed guidance to better understand your ongoing back pain, this course is an ideal starting point
+This short 3 part video series is designed for individuals experiencing chronic back pain lasting 3 months and longer who are seeking clear, practical insights to their most pressing concerns.
+It explores the three biggest questions surrounding your back pain: why it persists, how long recovery might take, and what is required to reduce pain and for you to get back to living your life.
+If you're looking for evidence-informed guidance to better understand your ongoing back pain, then this video series is for you!

 Why is my back pain ongoing?